mamercad/sabnzbd-to-slack/README.md

-Simple SABnzbd to Slack script
+# Simple SABnzbd to Slack script

-Add just like any other SABnzbd notification script
+Add just like any other SABnzbd notification script (`/usr/share/sabnzbd/scripts` for me)

 The "parameter" is the Slack webhook URL